Buckingham Nicks: Re-release

-In an interview with NME in August 2011, Lindsey Buckingham reiterated his interest in giving the album an official CD release.
+In an interview with NME in August 2011, Buckingham reiterated his interest in giving the album an official CD release.
 Regarding the long wait, he stated: "It's been a victim of inertia.
 We have every intention of putting that album back out and possibly even doing something along with it."
 In December 2012, Nicks was hopeful that a 40th anniversary edition of Buckingham Nicks would be released in 2013, claiming that at least one unreleased song from the sessions could be included on the release.

-In a December 2012 interview with CBS Local, Buckingham talks about the possibility of an official CD release in 2013:
+In a December 2012 interview with CBS Local, Buckingham talked about the possibility of an official CD release in 2013:

 Stevie and I have been hanging out a little bit lately, and we've been talking about that.
 I think that's something that would happen this year as well.
 Oddly enough, I hate to even say it, I think the 40th anniversary of that is next year.
 Jeez!
 Is that possible?
 So we've been talking about it.
 Of course, we've been talking about it off and on for a long time, but Stevie seems really into the idea.
 So yes, I would say yes.

-On April 30, 2013, Nicks and Buckingham, as part of Fleetwood Mac, released Extended Play, their first new studio material since 2003's Say You Will via digital download on the iTunes Store with the four-track EP containing three new songs and one song from the Buckingham Nicks sessions ("Without You") which was a "lost" demo written during the Buckingham Nicks era, which Nicks herself had found posted on YouTube.
+On April 30, 2013, Fleetwood Mac, with Buckingham and Nicks, released Extended Play, their first new studio material since 2003's Say You Will via digital download on the iTunes Store with the four-track EP containing three new songs and one song from the Buckingham Nicks sessions ("Without You") which was a "lost" demo written during the Buckingham Nicks era, which Nicks herself had found posted on YouTube.

+On July 17, 2025, Nicks and Buckingham through their social media posted lyrics from their song "Frozen Love", which appeared on Buckingham Nicks.
+Mick Fleetwood the previous day posted video to his social media of him listening to the same song and saying "It's all in the song...
+It's in the music that played on for so many years.
+It's magic then, magic now.
+What a thrill."
+Later that week, on July 21, a billboard was spotted on Sunset Boulevard in Los Angeles, teasing a September 19, 2025, release.